Adam4lexander/Spoke/Docs/Topics/FlushLogger.md

 ## Labeled Effects and Memos

-Methods like `UseEffect` and `UseMemo` have overloads that take a string label as the first parameter.
+Methods like `Effect` and `Memo` have overloads that take a string label as the first parameter.

-This label determines how the node appears in the flush logger hierarchy — as shown in the previous example.
+This label determines how the node appears in the flush logger hierarchy, as shown in the previous example.

-Labels are optional, but make the flush logs much easier to read — especially in large graphs.
+Labels are optional, but make the flush logs much easier to read, especially in large graphs.